Raising the bar

 Efficient design

-The H140 features a wide range of innovations, including a new T-shaped tail boom with an aerodynamically optimised Fenestron that reduces sound levels, a five-blade bearingless main rotor and new powerful engines.
+The H140 features a wide range of innovations, including a five-blade bearingless main rotor, new powerful engines and a new T-shaped tail boom that provides 80 kg additional lift in hover.
+Additionally, its aerodynamically optimised Fenestron reduces sound levels.

 Powerful performance